StevenRsr/ENGPORTFOLIO/Ask Captian Cyber/README.md

 Big picture contribution:
 My big-picture contribution would be some of the webpage design and AI integration.
 While I can't take credit for it all, I had a significant role in implementing some of the website's aspects that help user-friendliness.

+NOTE: The project is currently incomplete.
+Some documents will be uploaded upon completion.